ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

 $ sudo journalctl -r
 ~~~

-This command will show you the logs **in reverse order**, starting from the latest one registered, in a `less`-like viewer:
+This command shows you the logs **in reverse order**, starting from the latest one registered, in a `less`-like viewer:

 ~~~sh
 Feb 18 13:43:33 pve sudo[51183]: pam_unix(sudo:session): session opened for user root(uid=0) by mgrsys(uid=1000)